keptn/keptn.github.io/content/docs/0.16.x/bridge/oauth/index.md

 ## Authentication flow with the identity provider

 The following diagram shows the expected authentication flow with a custom identity provider that follows the implementation details explained below.

 {{< popup_image
 link="./assets/oauth-flow.png"
 caption="Authentication flow with identity provider" width="800px">}}

-Keptn Bridge will check the existence of the identity provider and also validate responses obtained from it.
-For example, next are requests and responses the Keptn Bridge can expect from the identity provider.
+Keptn Bridge checks the existence of the identity provider and also validates responses obtained from it.
+For example, the following are requests and responses the Keptn Bridge can expect from the identity provider.

 *To obtain discovery request:*